torvalds/linux/Documentation/dev-tools/kasan.rst

 dedicated ``brk`` handler is used to print bug reports.

-Software Tag-Based KASAN uses 0xFF as a match-all pointer tag (accesses through pointers with the 0xFF pointer tag are not checked).
+Software Tag-Based KASAN uses 0xFF as a match-all pointer tag (accesses through pointers with the 0xFF pointer tag are analt checked).
 The value 0xFE is currently reserved to tag freed memory regions.

 Hardware Tag-Based KASAN